 Please customize to your own needs.

-Why I Only Use a Scope of Work and Not a Contract
+Why I Only Use a Scope of Work With a Standard MSA.

 A contract is nothing more than a set of promises and can be written or oral unless the contract is required to be written by law.
 Written and verbal are equally binding in theory, but not in practice.
 The main problem with verbal contracts is a lack of clear understanding of what is being agreed upon.
 Clear understanding creates happy clients.
 A happy client means you get paid.

 For example: If someone says, “I will finish a website for you,” what does finish mean? …code the site, FTP the website to the server, or write all the content for the website?
 Do the vendor and the client have the same meaning for the word “finish?”
 If not, this means not only is the verbal agreement useless, but both you and your client will become frustrated when working together.

 Not having a clear understanding of my role led to my most frustrating experiences as a freelancer, and was at least in part responsible for each time I went unpaid.
 For the work I was doing, long-form contracts are more trouble than they were worth.
 All I needed was to set a clear understanding between me and my client of what I was doing, how long it was going to take, what I needed from them, and how much and when I expected to be paid.
 Most importantly, I needed to have that in writing, because verbal contracts are not worth the paper they are printed on, or something like that.

 Since all I needed was a scope of work and a basic service agreement that is all I use.
 As a matter of fact, most of the time I don’t even make proposals.
 Instead, I will sit with the prospective clients and identify a list of goals and requirements for each of us.
 I then write up the cost and timeline and send a ready-to-sign SoW.
 It’s faster than a proposal and, in my mind, much better.